nuodb/nuodb-helm-charts/docs/HowToUpgrade.md

 ### 2. Upgrade the admin services

-Back up the durable domain state from all APs before upgrading the NuoDB Admin Tier.
+Back up the durable domain state from all APs before upgrading the NuoDB Admin tier.
 It is safe to copy the `raftlog` file while the AP is running.
 An example script to copy the file locally from all APs in a single cluster is shown below.